katerinanavab/webdocs/docs/ref/codecollab.md

 ### Discussion Requirements

 {: .highlight }
 To earn full credit, you must contribute at least **two (2) valid comments** in the discussion before Friday night.
+See the below section for more detailed guidelines for what qualifies as a "valid" or "acceptable" comment.

 #### Checklist
 - [ ] At least one (1) of your comments must be a **paragraph-long post** where you analyze/attempt to explain a section of code.
 This is considered your "individual contribution" and it's the most important part of the assignment.